SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

      - Boolean
      - True
      - Enable the addition of the timescale in the generated Verilog
+   * - ``normalizeComponentClockDomainName``
+     - Boolean
+     - False
+     - When enabled, in each component, the pulled clockdomain's signals of the implicit clockdomain will be named clk/reset/enable instead of their original name.

 And this is the syntax to specify them: